 The good news, according to the Mayo Clinic, is that milia typically disappear on their own within a matter of weeks or months.
 To help speed up the process, the Cleveland Clinic recommends using an over-the-counter exfoliator formulated with salicylic acid.
 As for milia that are more persistent, Oakley shares that visiting a dermatologist is likely the best solution.
 A licensed skin-care provider can extract stubborn milia with a lancet.

 How Can You Prevent Milia?

-While milia are usually easy to address, it can take time, which means it can be worthwhile to take steps to help ensure they don’t crop up in the first place.
-Oakley reveals that exfoliation is key to help prevent milia, as they are a build-up of excess skin.
-She suggests the SkinCeuticals Retexturing Activator in particular, sharing, “It’s always my go to product for exfoliation.”
+While milia are usually easy to address, it can take time to get rid of them, which means it can be worthwhile to take steps to help ensure they don’t crop up in the first place.
+Oakley says that exfoliation is key in the prevention of milia because they are a build-up of excess skin.
+She suggests using the SkinCeuticals Retexturing Activator.
+“It’s always my go to product for exfoliation.”